wavexx/connman-notify/README.rst

 Why connman
 -----------

-I'm only interested in DE-agnostic network managers, and `connman` is one of the few available along with `WICD`, `netcfg` and `dhcpcd`.
-If you're looking for a zero-configuration manager, just use `WICD`. `connman` is not "user friendly" yet.
+If you're interested in desktop-environment agnostic network managers, `connman` is one of the few available along with WICD_, netctl_ if you're using Arch linux, and dhcpcd_ (yes, `dhcpcd` can be also used as a *simple* network manager using `dhcpcd-gtk`).

+If you're looking for a zero-configuration solution though, just use WICD_.
+`connman` is not "user friendly" yet.

 connman_ however blows `WICD` out of the water in terms of speed.
-It can bring my ethernet link up in 2 seconds (compared to ~10 of `WICD`) and perform an ethernet<=>WiFi switch in generally less than 3 seconds (`WICD` would normally just fail to reconnect!).
-Not to mention minimal CPU/memory usage, and good support for IPv6.
+It can bring an ethernet link up in 2 seconds (compared to ~10s of `WICD`) and perform an ethernet<=>WiFi switch in generally less than 3 seconds (`WICD` normally just fails to reconnect!).
+Not to mention minimal CPU/memory usage, built-in DHCP client, and good support for IPv6.

 `connman` has no graphical management interface yet. connman-ui_ runs in the system tray (if you have one), but it's still far away to being complete.